intelligentplant/py-app-store-api/README.md

 `python example\authorization_code_grant_flow.py`

-To run the authorization code grant flow example with the PKCE extensionrun:
+To run the authorization code grant flow example with the PKCE extension run:

+This is the recommended flow for web and native applications.

 `python example\authorization_code_grant_flow_pkce.py`

+To run the device code flow example run:

+*The device code flow is disabled by default, you must enable it on the app registration*

+This is the recommended flow for CLI apps and tools.

+`python example\device_code_flow.py`

 To run the implicit grant flow example run: